*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 Will Mars Tidally Lock to its Moons and When?

 As stated previously, Mars’ moons are tidally locked to it already.
-Those moons are Phobos and Deimos, which are the only two moons that Mars has.
 So in truth, this question is moot: the moons of Mars are already tidally locked to the planet.
 They make one full rotation in the time it takes to orbit Mars.

 This means the same side of Phobos and Deimos are facing Mars all the time.
 It is possible for the moons to break their tidal lock with Mars at some point, but such a thing would take an extremely long time.